ctfhacker/ctfhacker.github.io/_posts/2015-11-26-cmu-binary-bomb-flag2.markdown

 With the pieces of the golden cup in hand, let's begin constructing the script to solve this puzzle without actually solving the puzzle ourselves.

-We will be using [Angr](https://angr.io), a concolic execution engine developed by several researchers at the [Computer Security Lab at UC Santa Barbara](https://seclab.cs.ucsb.edu/).
+We will be using [angr](https://angr.io), a concolic execution engine developed by several researchers at the [Computer Security Lab at UC Santa Barbara](https://seclab.cs.ucsb.edu/).
 This is the same engine that will be competing in the Finals for DARPA's Cyber Grand Challenge.
-For more information on Angr, check out their [Docs](https://github.com/angr/angr-doc).
+For more information on angr, check out their [Docs](https://github.com/angr/angr-doc).

-We begin by handing our binary to Angr.
+We begin by handing our binary to angr.

 ```python
 proj = angr.Project('bomb', load_options={'auto_load_libs':False})